occupationMeasurement/occupationMeasurement/paper/paper.md

 The machine-learning algorithm used in our instrument is able to work with anonymized training data while retaining predictive performance on-par with other machine learning and non-machine-learning algorithms [@schierholz2019; @schierholz2021].
 This enables sharing training data as well as trained models, allowing on the one hand out-of-the-box usage of our instrument without the need for labeled data or pre-training, but also the further sharing of newly trained models by users of the toolbox.
 Anonymized training data and pre-trained models in German are included with the package.

 The toolbox is released under the MIT license alongside extensive [online documentation](https://occupationMeasurement.github.io/occupationMeasurement).
 Quality of the software is ensured using automated testing via continuous integration.
+The toolbox has successfully been piloted with various modes of data collection in collaboration with different German survey institutes.

 [^2]: Package "occupationMeasurement" on CRAN: <https://cran.r-project.org/web/packages/occupationMeasurement/index.html>.